Code-Institute-Submissions/RubemJanoni-Project-PP5/README.md

 In summary, the design of our website pays homage to the rich culinary tradition of Italy, capturing the essence of the country and conveying it to our customers in a captivating and inspiring way.

-- The color palette was generated on [Coolors co](https://coolors.co/)
+- The **color palette** was generated on [Coolors co](https://coolors.co/)

   ![Color Palette](static/images/pallete-colors.jpg)

-- Background
+- **Background**

-    For the background, an authentic Italian tabletop with kitchen ingredients was used.
+    For the background, an authentic Italian tabletop with kitchen ingredients from **pexels.com** was used.

   ![Background](static/images/fundo-toalha-pequeno.jpg)

+## Database structure

+To illustrate my database structure, I used Vision to create an ERD-diagram

+For this project, Object-Oriented Programming princiciples and Django's class-based generic views were applied.
+For the User authentication system, the Allauth library was used.
+Alongside the models presented in the E-Commerce walkthrough (User, ProfileUser, Product, Order, OrderItem).

+## Features